shivam-maharshi/tech-tuts/README.md

-# FlaskRAMLTutorial
+# RAMLTutorial
-A Flask-RAML server tutorial for RESTFul APIs that generates client &amp; server side code from RAML specs and builds interactive HTML documentation for the API.
+A RAML tutorial for RESTFul APIs that generates client &amp; server side code from RAML specs and builds interactive HTML documentation for the API.